coreyward/typekit/README.md

 There are two ways you can work with the Typekit API client: directly through the class variables, or via an instance of the `Typekit::Client` object.
 Either way, beware that the token you provide will be assigned to a class variable (ie. it'll be shared across instances of Typekit::Client).
 This is due to the way HTTParty works.

+### Install

+Quick and simple...

+    $ gem install typekit

+...add the gem to your Gemfile...

+    gem 'typekit'

+...and done!

 ### Getting Started